Best offer is available publicly

 - Insurance: Average

-First off, you get the usual $120 annual fee waived for the first year.
-You also get 35,000 Aventura points as a signup bonus – 20,000 points on your first purchase and an extra 15,000 points after spending $1,500 on the card within the first four months.
+When you apply for the CIBC Aventura Visa Card for Business, you get 35,000 Aventura points as a signup bonus – 20,000 points on your first purchase and an extra 15,000 points after spending $1,500 on the card within the first four months.

 The signup bonus is 35,000 Aventura points in total, and according to the below Aventura Airline Rewards Chart, you can redeem that towards an $800 airline ticket in the “Canada and U.S. (long-haul)” category!